-Jeffrey S. Peachey provides a wide variety of bookbinding and conservation services for books, paper and vellum artifacts belonging to institutions and individuals.
-He enjoys treating all types of books: manuscripts, early printed book, fine bindings, and Grandma’s cookbook.
+Jeffrey S. Peachey provides a wide variety of bookbinding and conservation services for institutions and individuals.
+He enjoys treating all types of books from incunabula to Grandma’s cookbook.

 Peachey is a Professional Associate in the AIC and has served as Chair of Conservators In Private Practice.
-For 25 years, he has specialized in the conservation of books and paper artifacts for institutions and individuals.
+For more than 25 years, he has specialized in the conservation of books and paper artifacts for institutions and individuals.
 He is also the inventor of the Peachey Board Slotting Machine, which is used by many institutions world wide to help treat books with detached boards, and makes specialized hand tools.
-He was awarded a Sherman Fairchild Conservation Research Fellowship from the Morgan Library & Museum and the 2013 Reese Fellowship in American Bibliography from the Library Company of Philadelphia and a 2014 Research Fellowship from the Winterthur Library and Museum.
-He is an adjunct at Simmons College Graduate School of Library and Information Science (Boston), teaching historic book structures for conservators.
+He was awarded a Sherman Fairchild Conservation Research Fellowship from the Morgan Library & Museum and the 2013 Reese Fellowship in American Bibliography from the Library Company of Philadelphia, a 2014 Research Fellowship from the Winterthur Library and Museum, and the Patricia Fleming Visiting Fellowship in Bibliography and Book History from the University of Toronto, Canada.
+He is an adjunct at Simmons College Graduate School of Library and Information Science in Boston, teaching “Historic Book Structures for Conservators.”

 37 Nagle Ave., #3C